mebusy/notes/dev_notes/vim.md

             }
         }
         ```
-- Rust support: install Rust and add `--rust-completer` when calling ./install.py.
+- Rust support: install Rust and add `--rust-completer`
     - put `~/.cargo/bin`   in you $PATH ?
         ```bash
         # rust